Autocar India

 Porsche Cayenne Coupe Electric rear-third tracking

 The Porsche Cayenne Coupe Electric gets two electric motors and an 113kWh Nickel Manganese Cobalt (NMC) battery pack.
 The entry-level Cayenne Coupe variant has 442hp and 834Nm, with the mid-tier S variant putting out 666hp and 1,079Nm of torque.
-At the top of the new Cayenne Coupe Electric line-up is the Turbo, producing up to 1,156hp and 1,500Nm with the ‘overboost’ function is enabled.
+At the top of the new Cayenne Coupe Electric line-up is the Turbo, producing up to 1,156hp and 1,500Nm with the ‘overboost’ function enabled.
 The Turbo is also the fastest variant with a claimed top speed of 260kph and a 0-100kph time of 2.5 seconds.

 Porsche Cayenne Coupe Electric side

 Porsche is yet to disclose range figures of all the variants of the Cayenne Coupe Electric.
 However, the top-spec Turbo has a claimed WLTP range of up to 669km.
-This is up to 18km more than the equivalent Cayenne Electric SUV due to the former’s lower drag coefficient of 0.23, claims Porsche.
+This is up to 18km more than the equivalent Cayenne Electric SUV, due to the former’s lower drag coefficient of 0.23, claims Porsche.
 The 800-volt PPE architecture allows the new Cayenne Coupe Electric to accept DC fast-charging up to 390kW, with the EV being offered with an 11kW AC charger as standard.

 Porsche Cayenne Coupe Electric exterior